dave325/dsolBooking/wordpress/wp-content/plugins/twitter-tweets/readme.txt

-=== Weblizar Twitter Tweets ===
+=== Customize Feeds for Twitter ===
 Contributors: weblizar
 Donate link: https://www.weblizar.com/
 Tags: twitter, tweets, twitter tweets, twitter widget, twitter wordPress plugin, twitter feed Requires at least: 3.8
-Tested up to: 5.1
+Tested up to: 5.2.2
-Stable tag: 1.8.2
+Stable tag: 1.8.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Weblizar Twitter Tweets plugin for WordPress.
+Customize Feeds for Twitter plugin for WordPress.
 You can use this to display real time Twitter feeds on any where on your website by using shortcode or widgets.

 == Description ==

-Weblizar Twitter Tweets plugin is display the real time Twitter feeds on your WordPress website by using shortcode or widgetsg.
+Customize Feeds for Twitter plugin is display the real time Twitter feeds on your WordPress website by using shortcode or widgetsg.

 It is completely customizable, responsive and search engine crawlable versions of your Twitter feed on your website.
 Completely match the look and feel of your site with tons of customization options!

-Weblizar Twitter Tweets plugin allows you to set your twitter account widget Id & twitter username.
+Customize Feeds for Twitter plugin allows you to set your twitter account widget Id & twitter username.
 You can customize twitter widget by apply custom height, auto expand tweets images, custom link URL color, On / Off tweets reply etc.

 Using **Twitter Tweets** widget display your least tweets on your WordPress blog site.